 In 2020, Pradeo’s engine has analyzed billions of mobile security events related to data exfiltration, malwares (banking trojans, screenloggers…) network attacks, system exploits, etc. Even through threats compromising mobile devices leverage various entry points, mobile applications remain cybercriminals’ favored vector to spy and steal data.
 The network comes second and gains ground in correlation with the growing number of connections to unsecure free WiFi globally.

-- 66% of mobile apps access and send users’ data (contacts, call logs…) through the network, legally but very often unbeknownst to users
+- 66% of mobile apps exfiltrate users’ data (contacts, call logs…) through the network, legally but very often unbeknownst to users.

-- All outdated OS versions have many public CVEs: 2909 on average for iOS and 1101 for Android.
+- All obsolete OS versions have many public CVEs: 1626 on average for iOS and 864 for Android.